telerik/xaml-docs/controls/radchartview/radchartview-vs.-radchart.md

 # RadChart vs. RadChartView

-Since Q3 2011 we ship two separate charting controls - __RadChart__ and __RadChartView__. __RadChart__ allows you to visualize interactive, rich, animated charts and enables the end users to analyze complex data.
+Since Q3 2011 we ship two separate charting components - __RadChart__ and __RadChartView__. __RadChart__ allows you to visualize interactive, rich, animated charts and enables the end users to analyze complex data.
 It provides rich and mature functionality that covers a large spectrum of use cases.

-On the other hand, __RadChartView__ is a control that addresses some of the limitations and deficiencies that we have identified in the RadChart implementation over the years.
-Our [Overview]({%slug radchartview-overview%}) topic can walk you through all specifics of the __RadChartView__ control.
+On the other hand, __RadChartView__ addresses some of the limitations and deficiencies that we have identified in the RadChart implementation over the years. __RadChartView__ is the code-name of a suite that consists of [4 charting controls]({%slug radchartview-chart-types%}) - __RadCartesianChart__, __RadPolarChart__, __RadPieChart__ and __RadFunnelChart__.
+The [Overview]({%slug radchartview-overview%}) topic can walk you through all specifics of __RadChartView__.

-This help topic aims to compare the two controls and get you familiar with what you need to know when migrating from __RadChart__ to __RadChartView__.
+This help topic aims to compare the two components and get you familiar with what you need to know when migrating from __RadChart__ to __RadChartView__.

 >Generally we would encourage you to use the new __ChartView__ control for any new project development that you are starting now.
 For the purpose, you need to use the new **Telerik.Windows.Controls.Chart.dll** instead of the old Telerik.Windows.Controls.Charting.dll.
 As for your existing applications - the migration is possible but there is no straightforward migration path between __RadChart__ and __RadChartView__ due to the different approach taken in the development of __RadChartView__.

 ## Highlights of features and functionality